-The table lists applicable percentage ownership based on 26,423,394 shares of common stock outstanding as of February 16, 2016 and excludes (i) 1,631,677 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2015, at a weighted-average exercise price of \$4.64 per share; and (ii) 56,408 shares of common stock issuable upon the exercise of warrants outstanding as of December 31, 2015, which have an exercise price of \$6.204 per share.
-Shares of common stock that may be acquired by an individual or group within 60 days of February 16, 2016, pursuant to the exercise of options, warrants or other rights, are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
+The table lists applicable percentage ownership based on 26,986,318 shares of common stock outstanding as of February 15, 2017 and excludes (i) 6,483,791 shares of common stock issuable upon conversion of the 2021 Convertible Notes, (ii) 2,675,458 shares of common stock issuable upon the exercise of stock options outstanding as of February 15, 2017, at a weighted-average exercise price of \$6.30 per share; (iii) 56,408 shares of common stock issuable upon the exercise of warrants outstanding as of February 15, 2017, which have an exercise price of \$6.204 per share and (iv) 1,401,000 unvested Restricted Stock Units outstanding as of February 15, 2017.
+Shares of common stock that may be acquired by an individual or group within 60 days of February 15, 2017, pursuant to the exercise of options, warrants or other rights, are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.